Getting behind the Buzz Quiz

 Where do the animals come in?

-It’s easier to remember an animal than a four letter code and it adds a bit more fun to the process.
+It’s easy to remember an animal and it adds a bit of fun to the process.

 Why is personality important in careers?